-No entry forms are needed for projected images.
+No entry forms are needed for digital images.
 Place an entry’s title (not file name) in the file’s IPTC metadata under Title/Document Title.
 Place the creator’s name in the file’s IPTC metadata under Creator/Author in the following format:

-for example, Smith, John
+for example, John Smith

-After your submitted images are received by the projected images coordinator, an acknowledgement will be sent confirming receipt of your images.
+After your submitted images are received by the digital images coordinator, an acknowledgement will be sent confirming receipt of your images.
 If you do not receive an acknowledgement within 3 days after submission, contact the salon projected images coordinator (for 2021 the coordinator is Ed Stickle).

 One “Best of Show” award will be selected from the first place winners from each category.
 All decisions of the judges are final.

 A minimum of six entries and three participants will be required in a category of a division for judging.
 If there are fewer than six entries or three participants, the photographs will be grouped into a “Miscellaneous” or other appropriate category in that division for the judging.
 SANP Competition personnel will decide all category questions that arise.